projectestac/jclic/README.md

 See INSTALL.txt for compilation instructions, and HACKING.txt if you want to set-up your own JClic development project with [Netbeans](http://netbeans.org).

-JClic needs Java 1.6 or later (currently supported only in GNU/Linux, Windows and Mac OS X), but new project **[JClic.js](http://projectestac.github.io/jclic.js/)** allows to play JClic activities on Android, iOS, Chrome OS, Firefox OS and any other modern browser supporting HTML5, without the need of Java.
+JClic needs Java 1.6 or later (currently supported only in GNU/Linux, Windows and Mac OS X)

+The new project **[JClic.js](http://projectestac.github.io/jclic.js/)** allows to play JClic activities in GNU/Linux, Mac, Windows, ChromeOS, Android, iOS...  and any operating system with a web browser supporting HTML5, without the need of Java.